codeandcognition/CS_High_School_Education_WA/README.md

 1. To prepare a dataset which labels courses as computer science or non-computer science based off a definition
 2. To merge and combine various datasets to create one single source of truth.
-3. To create a map visualization which highlights which schools teach computer science and don't in a county.
+3. To create a map visualization which highlights which schools teach computer science and don't and which schools do we have no information on.
-4. To embed the map into Google sites.
+4. To embed the map into CS For All Google site.

 ## Getting Started